-SBCWDB fulfills the duties of the AJCC Operator and Career Services Provider through competitive procurement processes by issuing requests for proposals (RFP) that result in agreements for services approved by SBCWDB and awarded by the County of Santa Barbara Board of Supervisors.
-Agreements are awarded for one year with an option to renew for a second and third year.
-A competitive procurement process through an RFP takes place for both the AJCC Operator and Career Services Provider at least every three years.
+SBCWDB fulfills the duties of the AJCC Operator and Career Services Provider through competitive procurement processes by issuing requests for proposals (RFP) that result in agreements for services approved by SBCWDB and awarded by the County of Santa Barbara

+Board of Supervisors.
+Agreements are awarded for three years with an option to renew for a fourth year.
+A competitive procurement process through an RFP takes place for both the AJCC Operator and Career Services Provider at least every three to four years.

-Currently, for the 2020-21 fiscal year:
+Currently, for the 2022-23 fiscal year:

-- Equus Workforce Solutions, a for-profit entity, is the AJCC One-Stop Operator and the Title I WIOA Adult and Dislocated Workers Program Operator. - Goodwill Industries of Ventura and Santa Barbara Counties, a not-for-profit entity, is the WIOA Title I Youth Program Operator. - United Way of Santa Barbara, a not-for-profit entity, serves as program operator for WIOA National Dislocated Worker Disaster Grant (NDWG) for providing supportive services to qualifying individuals adversely affected by the COVIDd-19 pandemic.
+- Managed Career Solutions is the AJCC One-Stop Operator and the Title I WIOA Adult and Dislocated Workers Program Operator. - Goodwill Industries of Ventura and Santa Barbara Counties is the WIOA Title I Youth Program Operator. - United Way of Santa Barbara, a not-for-profit entity, serves as program operator for WIOA National Dislocated Worker Disaster Grant (NDWG) for providing supportive services to qualifying individuals adversely affected by the COVIDd-19 pandemic.